blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 * (IDETECT-3843) Additional information is now provided when [solution_name] fails to update and [solution_name] is internally hosted.

 ### Dependency updates
-* Upgraded [solution_name] Alpine Docker image to 3.18 to pull the latest curl version with no known vulnerabilities.
+* Upgraded [solution_name] Alpine Docker images (standard and buildless) to 3.18 to pull the latest curl version with no known vulnerabilities.
 * Removed curl as a dependency from [solution_name] Ubuntu Docker image by using wget instead of curl.